Key takeaways:

 Throw away your used needle and any finished pens into the sharps container.

 Lantus is usually injected once a day.
-You can inject your dose at any time of day, but it’s best to pick a time that’s convenient for you.
+You can inject your dose at any time of day, but it’s best to pick a consistent time that’s convenient for you.
 It may help to set a daily alarm or use a medication reminder app to stay on track with your doses.

 As mentioned above, you can inject Lantus just under the skin on your abdomen, thigh, or upper arm.
 You may find that you prefer one spot over another.
-Your upper arm area may be more difficult to reach on your own, so you may prefer injecting in the abdomen or thigh, for example.

-No matter which area you choose, rotate your injection spot each time.
+But no matter which area you choose, rotate your injection spot each time.
+For example, if you inject the right side of your stomach today, choose the left side of your stomach tomorrow.
 This will help prevent lumps, pitting, and thickening from happening under the skin.

 If you notice these skin changes in certain spots, don’t inject in these areas.
 You should also avoid areas that are bruised or damaged.
-Otherwise, the amount of insulin you absorb may be affected.
+Injecting into these areas can affect the amount of insulin you absorb.

-If you’re injecting Lantus with a SoloStar pen, be sure to use a new needle each time you inject.
-And if you’re injecting Lantus from a vial, use a new syringe and needle each time.
+If you’re injecting Lantus with a SoloStar pen, be sure to use a new pen needle each time you inject.
+And if you’re injecting Lantus from a vial, use a new insulin syringe and needle each time.

 Before injecting Lantus, it’s a good idea to inspect your vial or pen.
 Insulin can go bad if it’s not stored properly, or if its expiration or use-by date has passed.
 Your insulin should be clear and free of any particles.
 If it doesn’t look this way, don’t use it.